 Now it’s time to make the sale!
 The good news is, closing the deal should happen naturally if you’ve followed all of the previous steps.
 It might sound obvious, but just make sure any and all paperwork is complete and accurate, so all the customer has to do is sign (or sign up).
 After all your hard work, you don’t want to drop the ball (and lose the customer) because of errors at signing.

 How to improve your sales cycle

 - Reduce non-sales activities through automation.
-This frees up your salespeople to spend more time on sales activities.
+This frees up your salespeople to spend more time on sales and repeat business activities.

-- Manage leads effectively, so you never forget a follow-up or miss a touch-point.
+- Manage leads effectively, so you never forget a follow-up or miss a touchpoint.
 Don’t let valuable leads fall through the cracks.
-Task reminders in CRM help keep your reps on track and your sales pipeline accurate.
+Track reminders in your CRM help keep your reps on track and your sales pipeline accurate.

-- Your reps should always be asking for small commitments with trial closes along the way.
+- Your reps should always ask for small commitments as part of the sales process along the way.
 This can help accelerate the sale or draw out potential objections in advance of the final close.

-- Leverage proof points like customer success stories and testimonials to proactively promote the benefits of your product, handle potential objections and prove claims about your product.
+- Leverage proof points like customer success stories and testimonials to proactively promote the benefits of your product, handle potential objections and boost your company’s visibility.

 - Train your sales team and reinforce what they learn with regular coaching.
 This will help them stay creative and competitive.

 Next step: See how Act!
 CRM can improve your sales process